top of page

 (a) Competitors who have not received 1st or 2nd placing in type of genre section entered at any competition.

-(b) Restricted competitors cannot enter championships, broadway, speed tap or slow/slow waltz tap sections, within that genre.
+(b) Restricted competitors cannot enter championships, broadway, speed tap or slow/slow waltz tap sections, within that classification.

 (c) Competitors may stay in restricted sections for current season (i.e. 1 January to 31 December) regardless of placing gained during the season at other competitions.

-(d) Restricted sections does not include competitors who have won prizes in under 6 years.
+(d) Restricted sections do not include competitors who have won prizes in under 6 years.

 (e) Competitors can return from straight age sections after not receiving a 1st or 2nd placing within 3 years.

-1.3 OPEN SECTIONS – Open means competitors either professional or amateur.
-Teachers must enter open sections and remain open and not return to straight age sections.
+1.3 OPEN SECTIONS – Open means competitors either professional or amateur.18 years and over are to compete in open sections.

 1.4 AGE – Ages are taken as of 1 January of current Festival season.

-1.5 GENRES – All dancing sections are grouped in genres.
-Competitors may not enter in more than one section in any genre.
+1.5 DIVISONS – All dancing sections are grouped in Divisions.
+Competitors may not enter in more than one section in any division.

-1.6 COMPETING – A competitor may compete only once in any genre entered whether as a soloist or a member of a duo/trio or group.
+1.6 COMPETING – A competitor may compete only once in any division entered whether as a soloist or a member of a duo/trio or group.

-1.7 CHAMPIONSHIPS – Can only be entered by competitors who have placed 1st, or 2nd in the relevant genre, (excluding restricted ).
-Competitors must return to straight age sections after not receiving a place in 3 years 1st, 2nd, 3rd .
+1.7 CHAMPIONSHIPS – Can only be entered by competitors who have placed 1st or 2nd in the relevant genre (excluding restricted sections) in the two years prior to the current season’s (1st January – 31st December) entry submission.

-1.8 SPLIT SECTIONS – A section may be split if entries are excessive.
+1.8 SPLIT SECTIONS – A section may be split if entries exceed 25.

-1.9 INSUFFICIENT ENTRIES – The Committee reserves the right, if there are insufficient entries in any section, to join these with the next age group.
+1.9 INSUFFICIENT ENTRIES – The Committee reserves the right, if there are 4 or less entries in any section, to combine these entries with the next age group.

 1.10 PROMPTING – No prompting or assistance of any kind may be rendered to a competitor in any section during a performance.
 Any infringement of this will render the competitor liable for disqualification.